keelancook/md/StackEdit/Keelan's Papers/IND9400 Copy.md

 In these opening remarks, Harris makes several significant assertions about the kingdom of God.
 He states that the conversion of the world is the aim of the kingdom and that these are the purposes for which missionary activity and human effort are working.
 Furthermore, he notes that this view had become "so common as to cease to awaken wonder."^[Harris, Kingdom of Christ, 2.]
 In the remaining twelve lectures, Harris lays out the end and means of the kingdom of God, a whole world turned into a Christian society through the efforts of Christian ministry and missionary enterprise.

 Harris was a prolific figure at the close of the nineteenth century.
-A graduate of Bowdoin College and Andover Seminary, at the time of these lectures he served as the president of the former and now guest lectured at the latter.
+A graduate of Bowdoin College and Andover Seminary, at the time of these lectures he served as the president of the former and  guest lectured at the latter.
 A theologian by training, Harris would serve the bulk of his career as the Dwight Professor of Systematic Theology at Yale, filling the role for 25 years.^[Tuveson, Redeemer Nation, 82.]
 Harris wrote several works of theology, but the kingdom lectures at Andover provide his most comprehensive work on the kingdom of God and constitute an exhaustive treatment of both pure and applied theological exhortations to the students at the seminary.

 If the orator of these lectures was notable, the setting was perhaps more so.
 Founded in 1808 as a result of theological downgrade at Harvard due to encroaching Unitarianism, Andover Theological Seminary played a major role in the development of American Protestant thought.^[Caldwell, New England's New Divinity and the Age of Judson's Preparation, 31.
 Though, there has to be a more direct source for this one!]
 The school was birthed out of a desire to maintain orthodox doctrine, and like so many other aspects of American Protestantism, the pervasive influence of Jonathan Edwards could be felt in the establishment of Andover.
 Various connections to New Divinity thought existed in many of the founding figures, such as Leonard Woods, Moses Stuart, and Edward Dorr Griffin, ensuring those taught at Andover would be no strangers to the concepts of postmillennialism.^[Caldwell, New England's New Divinity, 38.]